 Anxiety is a universal feeling.
 For those who suffer from extreme anxiety, though, this universal feeling can often feel like it has no real outlet.
 Fortunately, music’s there as always to provide a bit of commiseration, if not relief.
-Below are ten of the best songs about living with anxiety.
+Below are some of the best songs about living with anxiety.

 If you’ve ever had an anxiety attack in public, you’ve probably been told by those around you to breathe.
 This song from Ariana Grande is an ode to that – to the feeling of being overwhelmed and overdone that leads to being able to focus on nothing more than your breath.